Jmastro88/COVID-19-Prediction-Model-and-Visualizations/README.md

 - statistical modeling
 - writeup/reporting

-#### Contributors:
+### Contributors:
 * [Abel Hailemariam](https://www.linkedin.com/in/abel-hailemariam-a04a08a4/)
     * Developed the D3 visualizations.
     * Assisted with Python data formatting.
     * Assisted with Machine Learning in AzureML.
-    * Asisted in Stricturing the Results Form of the website.
+    * Assisted in structuring the Results Form of the website.
 * [Atusa Seyednaseri](https://www.linkedin.com/in/atusa-naseri/)
-    * Developed the HTML, Javascript, and web hosting through AWS Zappa.
+    * Developed the HTML, JavaScript, and web hosting through AWS Zappa.
-    * Assisted with python data formating and flask.
+    * Assisted with python data formatting and flask.
     * Assisted with Machine Learning in AzureML.
-    * Asisted in Stricturing the Results Form of the website.
+    * Assisted in Structuring the Results Form of the website.
 * [Jonpaul Mastropaolo](https://www.linkedin.com/in/jonpaul-mastropaolo-a5310552/)
     * Created the Tableau visualizations.
-    * Asisted in Stricturing the Results Form of the website.
+    * Assisted in Structuring the Results Form of the website.
     * Used Java Script and HTML to restructure the website.
-    * Asisted in developing flask.
+    * Assisted in developing flask.